-It's difficult to humanize figures who are so inhuman, and the weird hobbies held by the brutal dictators on this list don't really do that - if anything, they make them even more alien and bizarre.
-Take a look at what some of the cruelest people in history got up to when they were off the clock - and you can even pretend to be shocked when you see that their pastimes were often sexual.
+While normally a hobby helps humanize someone, these hobbies of the brutal dictators on this list only make them more alien and bizarre.
+Here's what some of the cruelest people in history got up to when they were off the clock.

 Former President of Iraq Saddam Hussein was a cold-hearted leader who ruled with an iron fist.
 The true extent of his atrocities is unknown, as murders carried out at his behest are innumerable, but there is evidence of over 250 mass graves from his reign.
 In other words, prior to his hanging in 2003, Saddam was not a very chill guy.

 Saddam had a penchant for writing romance novels.
 Writing under the heavily-encrypted pen name of "S. Hussein," Saddam published a book called Zabibah and the King, which was a ham-fisted and very erotic autobiographical novel set in ancient Iraq.
 The discovery of this sappy, sexually-charged tome was also pretty random: CIA officials stumbled across it by chance in an Arabic book store in London in 2001.see more on Saddam Hussein

 Architect of the 9/11 attacks, the worst instance of terrorism ever on American soil, Osama bin Laden knew how to let his hair down and blow off some steam after a long day at Al-Qaeda HQ.

 But when the 5 o'clock whistle blew, bin Laden didn't dash to the nearest happy hour for wings and tall boys - he hit the sand for an intense match of beach volleyball.